Leader's Waist Turn - East Coast Swing

 Keep it grounded:Â No jumping or spinning like you're auditioning for "Dancing with the Stars."
 This is a calm, controlled turn.

-Triple with style:Â The turn is nice, but the way you exit matters too.
+Triple with style:Â The turn is great, but the way you exit matters too.
 Throw in some flairâmaybe even a wink if youâre brave.

 đ Why the Waist Turn Rocks

 Itâs unexpected.
-Most folks are watching the followerâthis move lets the leader shine for a sec!
+Most folks are watching the followerâthis move lets the leader shine for a moment!

 Smooth transitions.
 Itâs like a secret shortcut into other cool moves (like alternating turns or the Tuck Turn).